nandac/letterloom/tests/test-invalid-footer/test.typ

       (
         name: "Sir Austin Dimbleby"
       )
+    ),
+    footer: (
+      (
+        footer-text: "footer text",
+        footer-type: "invalid footer type"
       )
+    )
   )),
-  "panicked with: \"to address must be a content block.\"" )
+  "panicked with: \"footer-type must be one of url, email or string.\"" )

 #assert.eq(
   catch(() => letterloom(
-    none, // value for doc
+    none,
     from: (
       name: "The Dimbleby Family",
       address: [The Lodge \